keycloakify/keycloakify/README.md

 </div>

 <p align="center">
-<a href="https://cloud-iam.com/?mtm_campaign=keycloakify-deal&mtm_source=keycloakify-github"><strong>Managed Keycloak Provider</strong> - With Cloud-IAM powering your Keycloak clusters, you can sleep easy knowing you've got the software and the experts you need for operational excellence.  </a>
+<a href="https://cloud-iam.com/?mtm_campaign=keycloakify-deal&mtm_source=keycloakify-github"><strong>Managed Keycloak Provider</strong> - With Cloud-IAM powering your Keycloak clusters, you can sleep easy knowing you've got the software and the experts you need for operational excellence.
+Cloud IAM is a french company. </a>
 <br/>
 Use code <code>keycloakify5</code> at checkout for a 5% discount.
 </p>